henry808/full-ci/README.md

 terraform workspace select prod terraform workspace list
 ```
 2. Initialize the terraform.
 The environment needs to match the workspace.
+This will create the statefile in the bucket
 ```bash
 cd tf
 terraform init -migrate-state \